nikdo/lessons-learned/redux.md

 2. Ability to change URL from action creator by using their action
 3. Ability listen to path changes in reducer.

-Currently I don't really need it.
+Currently I don't need it.